nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 # <a id="db"></a> &nbsp;&nbsp; DB: `db`

 > 😃 What if you have forgotten all the database years that you have been using?
-Fear not! `db` command
-> is here to help! `db` command basically list out all the available database text file you currently
+Fear not! `db` command is here to help! `db` command basically list out all the available database text file you currently have.

-> have.
+Displays all the available database.

 Format: `db`